Data dashboards are one of the best innovations in business intelligence of all time.

 ** click to enlarge**

 This sales cycle length dashboard is a sales manager’s dream.
-The data dashboard example breaks down how long customers are taking to move through your funnel, on average.
+This dashboard example breaks down how long customers are taking to move through your funnel, on average.
 It expands on this by showing how different sales managers are performing compared to one another.

 Finally, it makes things even more nitty-gritty by breaking down these sales KPIs into how many people are at each stage of the funnel and how long each stage lasts on average.